 EU Elections: Disproving Farage’s claim of BBC bias

-Disclaimer: Signal is an apolitical, nonpartisan organisation.
+Disclaimer: Signal AI is an apolitical, nonpartisan organisation.
 We analyse out of interest, not to influence.

 - Nigel Farage’s claim, that the BBC was “intent ignoring [the Brexit Party]” during the EU Elections, is false.